MicroTransactionsMatterToo/RasterPainter/README.md

 - Full Undo and Redo Support (Requires [_Lib](https://cartographyassets.com/assets/31828/_lib/))
 - Draw and blend terrain seamlessly
 - Layer opacity and tinting
-- Layers persist even if map is loaded without the mod
+- Layers persist even if map is loaded without the mod (they won't be visible though)

 ### Installation
 Download the zip of the repo from [here](https://codeload.github.com/MicroTransactionsMatterToo/RasterPainter/zip/refs/heads/main) or using the green Code button, and unzip it into your mod directory